 Each arm has TWO holes and ONE 10 mm eye bolt that comes from the manufacturer.
 There is little likelihood you would ever need 4 eye bolts.
 And you can always move the bolts from one hole to the other, though this would rarely, if ever, need to be done.
-We don't have any extras, but you can purchase them at hardware stores for about $ 5-6/pair.
+You can purchase eye bolts at hardware stores for about $ 5-6/pair.
 Our system comes with 10 mm eye bolts and that roughly converts to 13/32 inches.
 But a 7/16 or 3/8 inch wrench will likely work...or an adjustable wrench.

-You can also purchase additional bungee/clamp setups from us for $ 5/pair plus shipping by emailing us the request.
-These "extras" are not available for purchase from the online store, so please contact us by email or phone.
-You could also get bungees and spring clamps at most hardware and auto parts stores like Harbor Freight Tools.
+You can purchase additional bungee/clamp units from us for $ 5/pair plus shipping by emailing us the request.
+If purchased at the time of buying a System #2, there is no additional shipping charge.
+These units are not available for purchase from our online store, so please contact us by email or phone.
+You could also get bungees and spring clamps at most auto parts stores and hardware stores, like Harbor Freight Tools (our source).

 11. The orange tip on the spring clamp came off.
 Can I get a new clamp?

 Honestly, the spring clamps are of modest quality.
 The orange tips are actually more of a nuisance than they are worth and provide no extra grip on the quilt.
 In fact, Patsy looks forward to when they pop off!!
 So, your clamps will work just as well without the orange tips, and feel free to pop them off if you wish.
 We won't be replacing clamps for that reason, but if the clamp were to crack or break within a year of purchase, we would be glad to replace it.
 After that, they, or similar ones, can be found in most department stores, hardware and auto stores for under $ 2.00.
 Ours come from Harbor Freight Tools.